Refugee health in the United States: Mental health

 The mental health of refugees remains an issue long after their resettlement in the United States.
+Resettled clients commonly face stressors categorized into two main groups within the refugee population: Pre-migration stressors and Post-migration stressors.
+Pre-migration stressors typically involve potentially traumatic experiences in the individual's country of origin, often encompassing the compelling reasons for seeking asylum.
+On the other hand, Post-migration stressors comprise experiences and stressors within their host country.
 Refugees often experience further mental trauma after migrating due to hostility from native citizens, or even authorities at detention centers and ports of entry, which is further exacerbated by long wait times for asylum application decisions.
 This process generally takes anywhere from 18 months to well over two years.
 In a study of Cambodian refugees (one of the largest refugee groups in the United States), it was found that, despite the passage of more than two decades since the end of the Cambodian civil war and refugee resettlement in the US, members of the group continue to have high rates of psychiatric disorders associated with trauma.
 Within the Cambodian refugee group, higher rates of PTSD and major depression were associated with factors such as old age, having poor English-speaking proficiency, unemployment, being retired or disabled, and living in poverty.
 Researchers have identified a number of factors contributing to mental illness in refugee populations, including language barriers, family separation, hostility, social isolation, and trauma prior to migration.
 However, few doctors in the US are equipped to address these issues, and thus, there have been calls for a refugee-specific strategy for health care that ensures equal access to services for refugees, as well as universal training for physicians to handle refugee-specific conditions and circumstances.
 Several barriers prevent Western mental health protocols and categorizations from effectively evaluating and treating refugees.
 For example, bereavement and demoralization are often labeled as depression in Western mental health.
 Moreover, access to mental health resources is often time-limited for newly arrived refugees, which poses another challenge for health professionals attempting to deliver effective and culturally appropriate care, which takes into account the unique history and cultural diversity of the refugee population.
+Approaches in addressing specific mental health needs amongst resettled refugees have focused on trauma-informed frameworks with centered themes in "enabling safety, trust, choice, empowerment, and collaboration" While intentionally a holistic framework, trauma-informed care has been critiqued for its neoliberal constraints that often depoliticizes refugee experiences into individual medicalized needs.
+This is especially prevalent in relation to post-migration stressors, where the majority of trauma-informed focuses have targeted war exposure on mental health.
+Experts have also tied connections between post-migration stressors or "daily stressors" to exacerbated mental health challenges among refugee individuals.
+These critiques have brought to the rise of incorporating "trauma and violence informed" approaches to refugee mental health services that aim in acknowledging the sources of psychological stressors within structural, cultural, and systemic inequities.
+This includes acknowledging experiences of racism, colonization, and other systemic injustices.